 Troubleshooting your Ad Campaigns – Top Pitfalls to Avoid

-In the ideal world your campaign testing will go great.
-You will be able to find your ideal audience right away, they will be clicking to your website and buying your products.
+In the ideal world, your campaign testing will go great.
+You will be able to find your ideal audience right away, they will be clicking on your website and buying your products.

 Before you rule your product a failure, consider asking yourself questions to optimize your funnel:

 - Is your video compelling and conveying your message?
 Integrate engaging headlines and humanize your content.

 - Is your landing page optimized for conversion?
 Study the elements of the successful landing pages and do A/B testing of copy and layouts.